-This site is listed in mourning in memory of Giuseppe, my father, who passed away today, the 17th of June 2020.
+This article is about memory of Giuseppe, my father, who passed away today, the 17th of June 2020.

 Have you ever thought about what is the role of our memories?
 About their importance?

 There are people, much more qualified than me, who say: we are our memories.

 I could feel the depth of this statement in the latter years, observing the slow and inexorable changes in the behavior of my father, who suffered from Alzheimer's disease in old age.

 He couldn't remember what he had talked about a few minutes earlier.
 Or what he had done the night before.

 Still, he kept talking to you about the mythical Bosco, a piece of land bought eighty years earlier by his father and kept as wood.
 Or he kept talking about what had happened to his family during the fascist twenty years.

 Fragmentary memories, exposed with difficulty, yet present despite his illness.

 And in this moment of pain, I think about the fact that I am unable to swear on the presence of a metaphysical life after our death: you can have faith, but you cannot be certain.